 - Bleeding gums

-Wearing a custom night guard can help prevent teeth grinding at night.
+Wearing a night guard for teeth grinding at night can help.

 Other medical conditions that can cause a loose adult tooth

 Some medical conditions can result in teeth becoming loose, most commonly due to a weakening of the bone tissue as a result of osteoporosis, or even pregnancy.
 Diabetes, for example, is a medical condition that can contribute to more severe periodontitis as it slows healing and increases vulnerability to infections.